-- (a) Describe your efforts to improve timeliness, usefulness, reliability of, and access to financial management data such as operating expenses, budgets, cost data, erroneous payment rates, inventory, receivables, payables, etc., that support day-to-day operations. - (b) Describe how your financial management systems have been designed/reengineered to ensure that decision-makers have accurate, timely, and useful information. - (c) Describe how your financial management information is used to ensure your desired outcomes and affect performance. - (d) Describe how your improved financial performance is supporting your agency's work on the other four Governmentwide management initiatives. - (e) Describe, as quantitatively as possible, your results.
+- (a) Describe your efforts to improve timeliness, usefulness, reliability of, and access to financial management data such as operating expenses, budgets, cost data, erroneous payment rates, inventory, receivables, payables, etc., that support day-to-day operations. - (b) Describe how your financial management systems have been designed/reengineered to ensure that decision-makers have accurate, timely, and useful information. - (c) Describe how your financial management information is used to ensure your desired outcomes and affect performance. - (d) Describe how your improved financial performance is supporting your agency's work on the other four Governmentwide management initiatives. - (e) Describe as quantitatively as possible your results in terms of improved agency performance, effectiveness or efficiency, that can be attributed to your agency's implementation of the Improved Financial Performance initiative.